"

 1. The fuselage, i.e., the airplane’s main body, runs from nose to tail.

-2. The wings are the aerodynamically shaped structures designed to produce the lift on the airplane to overcome its weight.
+2. The wings are the aerodynamically shaped structures designed to produce lift on the airplane to overcome its weight.

 3. The empennage consists of horizontal and vertical stabilizers.